Luka3006/ImageToWebP-Converter/README.md

 2. Put your images (.png or .jpg) into the "input" folder
 3. Run the Python Script (Python 3.9)
 4. Your converted images are located in the "output" folder

+Note: The images are converted with 80% quality.
+But you mostly see no difference.

 ## How it works
 The python script uses the _[WebP Conversion Tool](https://developers.google.com/speed/webp)_ and just runs this tool over every file in the "input" folder.